curl/curl/docs/INSTALL.md

 make install
 ```

-In all above, the built libraries and executables can be found in `artifacts` folder.
+In all above, the built libraries and executables can be found in the
+`artifacts` folder.

 # Android